 Underlying or Preexisting Mental Health Conditions

-You may find that you’re more anxious, irritable, or sad, and may experience more severe symptoms such as suicidal ideation.
-If this change happens shortly after bringing your new dog home, it may be a case of the puppy blues on top of your mental health condition.
+You may find that you’re more anxious, irritable, or sad, and may even experience more severe symptoms such as having thoughts of suicide.
+If this change happens shortly after bringing your new dog home, it may be a case of the puppy blues exacerbating a preexisting mental health condition.

 Handling the Responsibility of Another Creature’s Life